-- 1. The Primary Air Control Lever which controls the primary air.
-(See Fig 9).
-Lower the lever to open and raise it to close. - The Secondary Air Control Lever which con trols the secondary air and air wash.
-(See Fig 9).
-Lower the lever to open and raise it to close.
+- 1. The Primary Air Control Lever which controls the primary air (See Fig 10).
+Pull out to open & push in to close. - 2.
+The Secondary Air Control Lever which controls the secondary air and air wash (See Fig 10).
+Pull out to open & push in to close.